zizmorcore/zizmor/docs/development.md

 - Which confidence should we assign for this new finding?
 - Should this new audit be pedantic at all?
 - Does this new audit require using the Github API, or is it entirely off-line?
-- Etc

-When working with `zizmor` audits,  there are a couple of implementation details to be aware of.
+When developing a new `zizmor` audit, there are a couple of implementation details to be aware of:
-In particular:

-- all existing audits live in a Rust modules grouped under `src/audit` folder
+- All existing audits live in a Rust modules grouped under `src/audit` folder
-- the expected behaviour for all audits is defined by the `WorkflowAudit` trait at `src/audit/mod.rs`
+- The expected behaviour for all audits is defined by the `WorkflowAudit` trait at `src/audit/mod.rs`
-- the expected outcome of an executed audit is defined by the `Finding` struct at `src/finding/mod.rs`
+- The expected outcome of an executed audit is defined by the `Finding` struct at `src/finding/mod.rs`
-- any `WorkflowAudit` implementation can have access to an `AuditState` instance, as per `src/state.rs`
+- Any `WorkflowAudit` implementation can have access to an `AuditState` instance, as per `src/state.rs`
-- if an audit requires data from the GitHub API, there is a `Client` implementation at `src/github_api.rs`
+- If an audit requires data from the GitHub API, there is a `Client` implementation at `src/github_api.rs`
-- all the audits must be registered at `src/main.rs` according to the `register_audit!` macro
+- All the audits must be registered at `src/main.rs` according to the `register_audit!` macro

-Last but not least, it's useful to run the following checks before raising a Pull Request
+Last but not least, it's useful to run the following checks before opening a Pull Request:

 ```bash
 cargo fmt